jeremynoesen/BoneBot/README.md

     - `BB_REPLY_MENTION_USER`: Name of last pinged user in the replied message
     - `BB_REPLY_MENTION_ID`: ID of last pinged user in the replied message
     - `BB_REPLY_MENTION_AVATAR`: Avatar URL of the last pinged user in the replied message
-- You can send a single file by adding `$FILE$ path/to/file $FILE$`.
-- You can add a reaction to the command trigger message by adding `$REACT$ emote $REACT$`.
-Format for emotes is similar to the reactor.
-- You can have the command send as an embed instead by using `$EMBED$ embed title here $EMBED$`.
 - To change the command prefix, set `command-prefix` in the main configuration to a custom prefix.
 Case is ignored.
 - To set a cool down for commands, set `commands-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable commands, set `commands-enabled` in the main configuration to `true` or `false`.
 This will disable all built in command modules as well.